paulgeser/besca-truncated/README.md

 ### Set the executable flag to the binary file `reformat` <a name="binary"></a>

-In some cases the binary file needs to be made executeable.
+In some cases, the binary file needs to be made executable.
 To do so, run the following one-liner.

 ```bash
 pip show besca | grep Location | cut -f 2 -d ":" | awk -v OFS="" '{print "chmod u+x" $0 "/besca/export/reformat"}' | bash